 Councilor Pelkey thanked everyone who came out tonight and those online.
 Regardless of whatever action we do or don't take on the community issues, he is happy to see a full room.
 He hopes that continues.
 As Councilor Naeem said, if we don't hear the issues, we won't be able to help our constituents.
-He couldn't attend the Dr. Martin Luther King, Jr. event due to him having to work, but he thanked the folks that put on the event.
+He couldn't attend the Dr. Martin Luther King, Jr. event due to having to work, but he thanked the folks that put on the event.
 He also thanked the Department of Public Works for the long hours they put in and do for the community.
 Lastly, he wanted to remind everyone, that during the snowstorm, to get their vehicles off the road so it doesn't impede the snow plow drivers from plowing the street.

 Councilor Gluck Hoffman said she mirrored what Councilor Armstrong and Naeem said about how nice it is to have all of you here tonight.
 It's an emotional issue.
-Her family was persecuted to come here to the United States and she lost the name of her family.
 She appreciates them all coming out and for the Mayor bringing this subject to the forefront.
 Please continue to come and talk to the Council as it is important for us to hear what you have to say.